MindscapeHQ/raygun4js/README.md

 * The remote domain should have `Access-Control-Allow-Origin` set (to include the domain where raygun4js is loaded from).

-* For Chrome and recent releases of Firefox, the `script` tag must have `crossOrigin="Anonymous"` set.
+* For Chrome the `script` tag must also have `crossOrigin="Anonymous"` set.

+* Recent versions of Firefox (>= 31) will transmit errors from remote domains will full stack traces if the header is set (`crossOrigin` on script tag not needed).

 In Chrome, if the origin script tag and remote domain do not meet these requirements the cross-origin error will not be sent.

-Other browsers may send on a best-effort basis (version dependent), potentially without a useful stacktrace.
+Other browsers may send on a best-effort basis (version dependent) if some data is available but potentially without a useful stacktrace.
+The provide will cancel the send if no data is available.

 #### Options